LaggedSoda/projects/lm386 music player/project.md

 ## Trial and Error

 The videos capture it perfectly.
 Just watch.
+Also, you have to click on the image below to watch; it'll open a YouTube video.

 [![Watch the video](https://img.youtube.com/vi/iJ4psQ5GZQk/maxresdefault.jpg)](https://www.youtube.com/watch?v=iJ4psQ5GZQk)